 |... and !|

 |Systematic but Uninspiring design of Facebook|

 In 2015 Google unveiled Material Design.
 “Material,” was used as a metaphor, as Google explained:

-One of the main principles of material design is to mimic effectively the real world, but to adhere to aesthetics principles.
-Avoiding overly realistic look at the expense of visual balance.
+One of the main principles of material design is to mimic effectively the real world but to adhere to aesthetic principles.
+Avoiding overly realistic looks at the expense of visual balance.

 |Material button by Mauro Marini on Behance|